-"Aren't you scared?"
 "Oh, yeah.
 But while I'm mouthing off, I'm Feisty Heroine.
 Nothing bad happens to Feisty Heroine."

 — Wisdom # 6

 Anime & Manga